marcustansoon/Subtitle-Time-Shifting-Tool/README.md

 # Subtitle-Time-Shifting-Tool + Font Size Config
 A free online tool that allow you to edit your subtitles' timing in order to synchronize it with the movie clip.
-It allows the shifting of the subtitles either in forwards or backwards (in seconds) as well as has the changeable subtitle font-size feature.
+It has the functionality of shifting the subtitles' time either in forwards or backwards (in seconds) as well as has the changeable of subtitle font-size feature.
 <br>**Example Usage :-**
 1. Paste in the subtitles' content into the textarea provided
 2. Type in the delay value for altering the subtitles timing, can be either positive,+ or negative,- value.
 The time must be expressed in term of seconds.